thunderrabbit/automatic-happiness/content/parts/back_right_medium_landing_zone.md

 #### Construction history

+* 01 Jan 2019: [Dr Sugar](/w/ds) has placed the first (of two?)
+[Guides into Back Right Medium Landing Zone](/p/gibrmlz).
+* 20 Dec 2018: [Little Brother](/w/lil) is holding [Medium Catcher Below Triple Splitter](/p/mcbts) until Mr McGlue can glue it in place.
-As of Nov 2018, this landing zone is not yet connected to the Triple Spliter.
+* 15 Nov 2018: this landing zone is not yet connected to the Triple Spliter.
 That's somewhat of a problem because the [Lower Zig Zag](/p/lzz) makes it hard to put anything under the Triple Splitter, much less a medium track.
 Good thing it only needs to be short and straight.